Namukulu

 Namukulu is one of the fourteen villages of Niue.
-With a population of 9 (2022 census), it is the smallest village on the island.
+With a population of 9 at the 2022 census, it is the smallest village on the island.
 It has an observation point located close to the Namukulu Cottages.

-The village was established in 1922 by people moving from Tuapa.
+The village was established in 1922 by villagers from Tuapa.
 It celebrated its centenary in 2022.

 Geography

 The village is located about 5 kilometres from Alofi, and lies between the villages of Tuapa and Hikutavake.
 There is a single resort, Namukulu Cottages & Spa.